 required the buses to traverse a narrow pedestrian street in the town

 centre called Strait Bargate.
-There was much local protest about using
+There was much local protest and controversy about using

 Brylaine Travel became one of the